znsio/specmatic-documentation/documentation/best_practices.md

 A large number of optional keys is often a design smell.

-This is because, most often it's a group of keys that are together either present or missing.
-And representing them all as equally optional, to mix and match any which way, is incorrect, and will not give you feedback when you stub out the wrong combination of keys.
+This is because there are usually multiple groups of keys that are either present or missing together.
+It would be wrong to simply mark them all as optional, to be mixed and matched any which way, because this will not give you feedback when you stub out the wrong combination of keys.

-Let's look at an example of this.
+Let's look at concrete example.

 Here's a contract to get the dimensions of any shape, be it rectangle, triangle or circle.
 A general contract would look like this: